 BIO: Imagine Yes had a three-way with George Clinton and Led Zeppelin...in Canada.
 Out pops Vancouver's own Brass Camel, a one-of-a-kind quintet that blends 70's prog, funk, and blues rock into a fresh and original sound.
-Born in early 2018, the group is the brainchild of Daniel James, who began touring at age 11 and at just 25 years old has performed with Les Paul and at NYC's Apollo Theater.
+Born in early 2018, the group is the brainchild of Daniel James, who began touring at age 11 and has performed with Les Paul and at NYC's Apollo Theater.
 Since the release of their debut the group has been on a hot-streak of packed Vancouver shows and has shared the stage with groups such as Big Sugar, Songhoy Blues, Hey Ocean in such venues as the Commodore Ballroom and Rickshaw Theatre.
 Technical junkies, blues lovers, and funk groovers can all find common ground as they ride the rocking sounds of the Camel.

 "Though influence is apparent Daniel James’ Brass Camel is still totally fresh, unique and original.
 It’s a one of a kind blend where synths range from high pitches to deep, raunchy, space-like bass, while James fronts the band’s unorthodox rhythms with his guitar’s firepower fretboard.
 It’s a technical musicians dream that leaves you wanting more."